 - Habitat adjustments could be used on public or private lands to lure elk into areas away from cattle or to remove habitat attraction near cattle. - Given wide support of this concept vs. other potential management actions, FWP shall place priority on identifying and implementing this option. - This plan alone does not limit the number of habitat adjustments that may take place to adjust elk distribution. - On private and public lands FWP may contribute materials with the landowner being responsible for installation and routine maintenance.
 Additional cost sharing is encouraged.
-These efforts shall consider and avoid to the degree possible the potential for elk to be inadvertently encouraged into more risky circumstances.
+These efforts shall consider and avoid to the degree possible the potential for elk to be inadvertently encouraged into more risky circumstances. - Available for potential implementation within the DSA and in other specific areas where brucellosis-exposed elk have been confirmed within the previous five years.

-- Available for potential implementation within the DSA and in areas immediately adjacent to Montana's or another state's DSA if there is confirmed elk movement from inside to outside the DSA representing increased transmission risk to cattle. - These actions may be applied at any time to reduce risk during current or subsequent years. - Habitat manipulations on state lands would require additional MEPA review and commission approval.
+- These actions may be applied at any time to reduce risk during current or subsequent years. - Habitat manipulations on state lands would require additional MEPA review and commission approval.